-Abraham Baldwin Agricultural College is committed to the idea and practice of lifelong learning and provides public service to achieve this goal.
+Abraham Baldwin Agricultural College is committed to providing lifelong learning opportunities for all Georgians.
 Established in 1940, the Public Service and Business Outreach Center provides a link between the college and the communities it serves.
-Continuing education activities are an extension of the traditional on-campus learning process and have been established to encourage lifelong learning by all of Georgia's citizens.
-Continuing education programs are developed in response to educational demands and requests of citizens, professional and business groups, governmental agencies, and civic groups.
+An extension of the traditional on-campus learning process, continuing education programs are developed in response to educational demands and requests of citizens, professional and business groups, governmental agencies, and civic groups.
 Instructional services consist of non-degree work primarily designed for the purpose of upgrading skills for career/professional development, personal interest, and enrichment.